FN-FAL113/FN_FAL113-Pages/README.md

 This is my personal website from scratch :)

-It also fetch and displays some data I needed for my plugins and other stuffs
+I wrote some stuffs for this page that I needed for productivity, etc.

 https://fnfal113.tech/